unyt-org/articles/articles/announcing-uix-0.3.0.md

 myVar.val ++;
 ```

-But in `UIX@0.3.0`, this is all handled for you.
+But in UIX 0.3, this is all handled for you.
 The new syntax can look like this:

 ```tsx
 const myVar = $(4);